This post may contain affiliate links. Please read our disclosure policy.

 Save This Recipe

-Ingredients: Garlic, Shacha sauce, coconut aminos, rice vinegar, scallion, toasted sesame oil, Thai chili peppers (optional).
+Ingredients: Garlic, Shacha sauce, soy sauce (or coconut aminos), rice vinegar, scallion, toasted sesame oil, Thai chili peppers (optional).

 2. Garlic sesame sauce

-Ingredients: Chinese sesame paste, cashew butter, coconut aminos, rice vinegar, garlic clove, shiitake mushroom seasoning, water.
+Ingredients: Chinese sesame paste, cashew butter, coconut aminos, rice vinegar, garlic clove, chicken bouillon or shiitake mushroom seasoning, water.

 3. Chinese spicy garlic chili sauce